The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 Finally, we apply our newly implemented method on more complex, cosmological cases.
 As an example, we re-simulate a cluster from the MUSIC-2 sample \citep{Prada+2012,Sembolini+2013,Sembolini+2014,Biffi+2014}, analyzed in detail with different codes by a collaboration formed during a nifty workshop \citep{Sembolini+2016}, thus called nifty cluster in the following.
 The cluster has a mass $M_{200\text{c}}=10^{15}~\text{M}_{\sun}$ with resolution $m_{\text{DM}}=9.01\e{8} h^{-1}\text{M}_{\sun}$ for dark matter and $m_{\text{gas}}=1.9\e{8} h^{-1}\text{M}_{\sun}$ for gas particles.
 The background cosmology has parameters $\Omega_{\text{M}}=0.27,\Omega_{\text{b}}=0.0469,\Omega_\Lambda=0.73,\sigma_8=0.82,n=0.95,h=0.7$ \citep[][]{Komatsu+2011}.
 The projected surface density at $z=0$ is shown in Fig.~\ref{fig:nifty_surface}, where the cluster center and virial radius are obtained using \textsc{Subfind} \citep{Springel+2001,Dolag+2009}.

 We compare MFM to SPH with a different amount of artificial conductivity, ranging from the usually used amount $\alpha_{\max}=0.25$, $\alpha_{\min}=0$ \citep[notation following][]{Price2008} over a run with physical conductivity at $1/20^{\text{th}}$ of the Spitzer value \citep[][]{Dolag+2004}, effectively corresponding to an intermediate amount, to more traditional SPH without artificial conductivity.
-The usual amount is chosen to mimic the behavior of Godunov methods such as MFM, which have intrinsic numerical diffusivity due to the Riemann solver.
+The usual amount is chosen to mimic the behavior of Godunov methods such as MFM, which have intrinsic numerical diffusivity due to the Riemann solver and thus allow for more mixing.
+The structure looks very similar between MFM and SPH with standard settings.
+This will change, however, for different values for artificial conductivity.
 For reduced artificial conductivity, structures are slightly less ``smeared out'', while the global structure does not change.

 A more quantitative analysis can be done using gas radial density, temperature and entropy profiles shown in Fig.~\ref{fig:nifty_profiles}.